 - Give a clear message to your child using a gesture when it is their turn to communicate: by holding two pieces of fruit and moving them forward toward your child while naming them and look at the child and wait for the response.
 The response could be by pointing, grasping, looking at the fruit or naming the fruit

-- Use play to begin vocabulary development: ‘My nose, Sally’s nose’ use pointing and touching, first you may need to guide your child’s hand to act out the play Continue for the rest of the body parts as opportunities arise
+- Use play to begin vocabulary development: ‘My nose, Sally’s nose’ use pointing and touching, first you may need to guide your child’s hand to act out the play.
+Continue for the rest of the body parts as opportunities arise in naturally occurring situations

 - Use play to engage your child in non-verbal interaction: building blocks, taking turns, copying your child’s actions